salemdaniel007/GreekResources/README.md

 These files are released under a
 [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
-For attribution purposes, credit the Open Scriptures Septuagint Project.
+For attribution purposes, credit the Open Scriptures Septuagint Project

 Updated August 23, 2019
 August 15, 2016